 EuroTeQ Collider winter semester 22/23

 The second EuroTeQ Collider at TUM has finished.
-During the project weeks, the students worked on a total of 12 exciting challenges on the topic of "Leave no waste behind" and developed fascinating projects!
-Part of the project weeks was an intensive working weekend in Raitenhaslach, where all groups were working on their projects, finalizing ideas and practicing their pitches.
+During the project weeks, the students worked on 12 exciting challenges related to the topic of "Leave no waste behind" and developed fascinating projects.
+Part of the project weeks was an intensive working weekend in Raitenhaslach, where all groups worked on their projects, finalized ideas, and practiced their pitches.

-We would like to thank all challenge collaborators and mentors for their great commitment and support.
+We thank all challenge collaborators and mentors for their outstanding commitment and support.
 Without them, the EuroTeQ Collider would not be possible!

-The final presentations of the second Collider took place on November 18, 2022.
-Three winning teams on the TUM level in the categories CITIES, ENERGY, CONSUMPTION have been selected to present their projects at the European level, the EuroTeQaThon.
+The final presentations of the second Collider took place on 18 November 2022.
+Three winning teams at the TUM level in the categories CITIES, ENERGY, and CONSUMPTION have been selected to present their projects at the European level, the EuroTeQaThon.

 Challenge Collaborator